AshenColors/personal_servers/README.md

 Notes on setting up Caddy:

-During development, set `caddy.tls: "internal"` to use self-signed certificates instead of spamming Let's Encrypt.

-We need both the caddy-docker-proxy and caddy-security plugins to have Caddy run double-duty.
-Authelia is no longer necessary with caddy-security.
+We just ended up using traefik lmao

+Other notes:

 When deploying a stack, Docker Swarm adds the stack name as a prefix to all the resources named in the docker-compose.yaml.
 Keep your folder organization neat to help keep track of this--always launch a stack with the same name as its folder, or references may break.
 Anything with `external: true` will need the stack prefix included to function correctly.

-Other notes:

 Docker compose/stacks deploy now supports multiple files.
 You can put your production changes in a second `docker-compose.prod.yaml` with overrides like Kustomizer does.
 This will be perfect to change things over to the live domain when you're ready to deploy For Real.
 You'll also have to set `caddy.tls` to your email to get Let's Encrypt certificates issued.